brightway-lca/brightway-documentation/sphinx/source/faq/brightway.md

 -- from the [Brightway 2.5 repository readme file](https://github.com/brightway-lca/brightway25)

-Brightway 2.5 is the next step on the way a future Brightway version, as detailed in the [Brightway Strategic Development Plan](https://github.com/brightway-lca/enhancement-proposals/blob/main/Brightway%20strategic%20development%20plan.md).
+Brightway 2.5 is the next step on the way to the next version of Brightway, as detailed in the [Brightway Strategic Development Plan](https://github.com/brightway-lca/enhancement-proposals/blob/main/Brightway%20strategic%20development%20plan.md).
 In practice, this means that the meta-packages `brightway-lca/brightway2` and `brightway-lca/brightway25` will install different versions of the Brightway packages.
 For instance:

 | package | Brightway 2 version | Brightway 2.5 version |
 | ------- | ------------------- | --------------------- |